pdsmith90/spherical_cap/README.md

 spherical_cap.m is for arbitrary location cap and field point, includes calculating gravity vector

-orbiting_cap.m is wrapper script for spherical_cap.m which can compute potential and gravity anomaly for multiple orbits of a circular satellite, assuming only 2-body and ascending node precession due to J2.
+orbiting_cap.m is wrapper script for spherical_cap.m which can compute potential and gravity anomaly as a function of time for an orbiting satellite, assuming circular orbit and only 2-body and ascending node precession due to J2.